 The first trial, which was conducted between 2002 and 2005, focused on chronic patients, who experienced an improvement of their symptoms, in particular their negative symptoms (language, communication, emotional and social deficiencies), which are not modified by presently available medication.
 No negative side effects were observed.
 In addition to clinical improvements, it was also observed, by means of electroencephalography (EEG), that the exploiting of auditory information by the brain is improved – a change that no other medication tested to this day has ever produced.
 The EEG recordings have furthermore shown that NAC improves the neuronal synchronization at rest, which corresponds to the improvement of disorganization symptoms in patients.

-These results prompted a trial with NAC in young patients during their first episode of psychosis, in the hope that the effects might be even better given the fact that young patients do not (yet) show damages due to the chronicity of the disease.
+These results prompted a trial with NAC in young patients during their first episode of psychosis, in the hope that the effects might be even better given the fact that these patients do not (yet) show damages due to the chronicity of the disease.
 Researchers from Harvard University (USA) wished to join the study.

 Results (published in 2017) concerning patients treated with NAC, as compared to those who took a placebo, revealed three important findings:

 - Patients treated with NAC showed an improvement of their cognitive symptoms, in particular the speed of information processing, which is of crucial importance for cognitive functions (attention, abstraction, communication, memory, etc.).
 This result is highly relevant since no presently available medication is likely to improve cognitive functions, which play an essential role in everyone’s daily life.

 - Patients in whom a “redox” blood marker, which allows to evaluate the state of oxidation in cells, has a high level of activity (synonymous with a state of high oxidation) also showed an improvement of their positive symptoms (hallucinations, confusion, incoherent behaviour) following treatment with NAC.

 For the first time, the last observation paves the way for a “biomarker-guided treatment” in psychiatry, in other words for a personalized treatment whose efficiency can be determined on the basis of a biological marker.